frandreoli/atoms_optical_response/README.md

 #### 2.1.4.4 - Custom geometry settings
-When `geometry_settings="CUSTOM_POSITIONS"`, then code will simulate the optical response of a system of quantum emitters whose positions in space are chosen by the user.
+When `geometry_settings == "CUSTOM_POSITIONS"`, then code will simulate the optical response of a system of quantum emitters whose positions in space are chosen by the user.
 These must be saved as a $N\times 3$ real matrix in a file .h5 with the HDF5 encoding.
 The folder where the file is located can be specified via `custom_pos_folder`, while the name of the file and the name of the variable with the relevant matrix are identified by respectively `custom_pos_file` and `custom_pos_variable`.